 Look for a platform that fits your team’s workflow rather than forcing everyone to adapt to new, complicated processes.

-For example, a startup scaling quickly might use AI to auto-generate NDAs and service agreements without needing legal input on every single one.
+For example, a startup scaling quickly might rely on AI to auto-generate NDAs and service agreements, using built-in templates that already include the correct security terms and legal phrasing.
+That way, teams can move faster without needing legal input on every draft.

-One of the biggest bottlenecks in contract management is waiting on approvals.
-AI can eliminate these delays by routing contracts to the right people automatically.
+One of the biggest bottlenecks in contract management is waiting for approvals.
+AI helps remove these delays by automatically routing contracts to the right people at the right time.

-If a vendor agreement needs sign-off from both legal and finance, AI makes sure it reaches them in the correct order—without someone having to manually follow up.
-Automated reminders also prevent last-minute scrambles by keeping teams on top of deadlines and renewals.
+If a vendor agreement requires sign-off from both legal and finance, AI makes sure it moves through the proper channels in the correct order.
+It also sends automated reminders, so teams stay ahead of deadlines and renewals without last-minute scrambles.

 AI is only as good as the people using it.
-A legal team skeptical of automation might resist AI-driven contract reviews, while a sales team eager to close deals might over-rely on it.
+A legal team skeptical of automation might push back on contracting AI tools, while a sales team focused on speed might lean too heavily on them without understanding the limits.

 AI isn’t a set-it-and-forget-it solution.
 Keep an eye on key metrics like contract turnaround time, approval speed, and risk detection accuracy.
 If AI keeps flagging harmless clauses as risky, tweak the settings.
 If approvals still take too long, revisit workflow automation.